 (xii) Review of regulation

-This regulation will be viewed time to time by a competent authority and approval should be obtained as per university regulation.
+This regulation will be viewed from time to time by a competent authority and approval should be obtained as per university regulation.

-- Provision for partial grant for outside laboratory analysis of the research samples for P.G. and Ph.D. scholars;
+- Provision for a partial grant for outside laboratory analysis of the research samples for P.G. and Ph.D. scholars;

 - Provision to award fellowship/ scholarship to the meritorious students;